priscillaluong/w3-password-generator/README.md

 ## How I approached the task:

+* Broke the task down into smaller tasks - analysed the starter code from which I understood that used to display the generated password in the password text area on your HTML.

-* Broke the task down into smaller tasks - worked by focusing on how to generate a random number / letter / special char.
+* worked by focusing on how to generate a random number / letter / special char.
+Listed under the GENERATOR FUNCIONS comment:

-*
+* Worked on creating the alerts on the windows dialog box.
+By using the .prompt() and .confirm() methods I was able to generate a value.

+* Used objects with key: value

+* In between this, I ran a console.log at different parts to make sure I am getting the result I need.

 ```
 /********************************